 Level 1: Repeat Call

-Customer call is unresolved, or it took two or more calls to resolve.
+The Customer call is unresolved, or it took two or more calls to resolve.
 This customer is likely to be, at best, only somewhat satisfied with their call center experience as a result of their call being unresolved or taking multiple calls to resolve.
 For the average call center, 12% of customers SQM surveyed had their call unresolved.
 A repeat call represents a great opportunity to understand what happened on the call.
-After surveying the customer, the ‘Level 1’ customer call that is resolved does not require further action.
-However, if the call is unresolved, the supervisor or escalation Agent should action this call within one business day of surveying the customer to resolve the customer issue or problem.
-Another option is to have an analyst determine who was the original agent that handled the first call and find out what happened.
+After surveying the customer, the 'Level 1' customer call that is resolved does not require further action.
+However, if the call is unresolved, the supervisor or escalation Agent should action this call within one business day of surveying the customer to resolve the customer's issue or problem.
+Another option is to have an analyst determine who was the original agent that handled the first call and finds out what happened.

 Level 2: Action Alert